LorenzoCoronati/local-docker/README.md

     (Important line is **`inet 10.10.10.10...`**).

-2. Add your desired hostanames to `/etc/hosts` with IP addresses.
+2. Add your desired (local) domains to `/etc/hosts` with IP addresses.

         #######################################################
         ##############  PROJECT NAME    #######################